The Mad Ship: Plot

 At Malta's presentation ball, she is introduced to the recently arrived Satrap.
 Serilla tells Reyn of a coup that is about to be launched: the Satrap will be killed and Bingtown blamed.
 The Vestrits are in Davad Restart's coach with the Satrap when it is taken by highwaymen.
 Davad is killed, the Satrap is abducted, and the Vestrits flee with Reyn to the Rain Wilds while the Chalcedeans torch Bingtown.
 Ronica stays behind to face the political upheaval.

 Some time later, Malta recovers while the Rain Wilders house the Satrap.
 The cocooned dragon to calls to Malta, promising to rescue Vivacia and Kyle if she frees it.
 Malta enters the buried city, but a large earthquake strikes.
 She rescues the Satrap from a damaged chamber.
 Reyn and Selden search for Malta in the ruins and successfully free the dragon by exposing her log to sunlight.
-The dragon leaves, determined to reestablish dragons after their long absence, but decides to honor her promises and rescue the people who got her free.
+The dragon leaves, determined to reestablish dragons after their long absence, but decides to honor her promises and rescue the people who freed her.

 Maulkin the serpent manages to make some wild serpents remember their names.
 The tangle comes upon a liveship which they believe is somehow one of them.
 They destroy the ship, in the process awaking the original memories in the wizardwood, revealing that it was a dragon once.
 The serpents eat the wood that was his cocoon and recover more memories.
 Serpents are meant to journey up the Rain Wild rivers in order to create cocoons for the winter.
 Through this, serpents metamorphose and hatch as full-fledged dragons when exposed to sunlight.
 "Wizardwood" of the Rain Wilds is actually the cocoons of ancient dragons that did not hatch after the Elderling city was buried.
 With each wizardwood log cut down, a dormant dragon is killed and filled with human memories.
 Without dragons to lead the serpents, they are in danger of extinction.

-Kennit and his two ships return to Divvytown to find it has been ransacked, and Wintrow talks the survivors out of killing Kennit, further establishing him as King of the pirates.
+Kennit and his ships return to Divvytown to find it ransacked.
+Wintrow talks the survivors out of killing Kennit, further establishing him as King of the pirates.
 Kennit decides that Wintrow must go to the Other's Isle and receive a prophecy.
 There, Wintrow goes off to look along the beach, but instead of an artifact, finds a path that leads him to a cage with a trapped serpent.
-He breaks her out of the cage, coming in contact with her and gaining her memories, and she in turn helps return Wintrow, Kennit, and Etta to Vivacia.
-The serpent, whom the Others imprisoned to be their oracle, is She Who Remembers, one who carries the memories of many and leads the others to the cocooning grounds.
-Once freed, She Who Remembers search for other serpents.
+He breaks her out of the cage, coming in contact with her and gaining her memories.
+The serpent, whom the Others imprisoned to be their oracle, is She Who Remembers, one who carries the memories of many and leads others to the cocooning grounds.
+She Who Remembers searches for other serpents.